Statistical analysis and method to quantify the impact of measurement uncertainty on dynamic mode decomposition: Method

 Note that $s_{1}$ and $s_{2}$ in \eqref{11} are both functions of random variables, thus requiring the joint MGF.
 Following Hoque \cite{hoque1985exact}, the joint MGF for a rational function with quadratic forms in the nominator and denominator is given by

 where $p_{1}$ and $p_{2}$ are parameters.
-However, unlike \cite{hoque1985exact} where the matrix multiplying the vector of random variables is deterministic, here $\bm{R}$ is stochastic.
+However, unlike \cite{hoque1985exact} where the matrix that multiplies the vector of random variables is deterministic, here $\bm{R}$ is stochastic.
 Therefore, we derive the joint MGF conditioned on $\bm{R}$ for the expression in equation $\eqref{11}$.
 Hence, we redefine the joint MGF in \eqref{13} is as follows: